Skip to main content

 AI steps are natural-language instructions that tell Docket’s intelligent agent what to do or verify in your application.

-Unlike cached steps, which replay recorded coordinates, AI steps use Docket’s vision and reasoning models to dynamically interpret your instructions and act accordingly.
+Unlike recorded steps, which replay recorded coordinates, AI steps use Docket’s vision and reasoning models to dynamically interpret your instructions and act accordingly.

 There are two main types of AI steps in Docket: